lucasolivo/Pokedex/README.md

 Update 6/11: Added a 'party' command that lets the user see their current party of 6 and their leading pokemon.
 Will add a box and switch and switchlead command later.

 Update 6/12: Added a save and load feature along with a reset option, so that the Pokedex and party persist after the program is exited.
-Also added a makeCommands function to clean up the repl.go file.
+Added a makeCommands function to clean up the repl.go file.
+Added the encounter command.